 1. Adopt a "don't call me, I'll call you" approach.
 Bad faith publishers get their reputation in part by their aggressive recruiting methods.
 Find your own publication venues unless you are contacted by an editor of a familiar publication.

-2. Use directories and watchlists such as the ones listed on this page.
+2. Use directories and review sources such as the ones listed on this page.

 3. Ask a colleague or your subject librarian.
 Your colleagues may already be familiar with the pros and cons of a specific journal.
 Your librarian can help you vet a particular publisher.